threefoldfoundation/www_threefold_io/content/next/index.md

 #### Minting & Farming Updates

 The minting rules are becoming more strict thanks to a recently-passed Grid Enhancement Proposal.
 Only 3Nodes which have enough uptime and are usable for deployments will receive rewards.
 Starting January 2024, new 3Nodes added to TF Grid 3.x will have a lockup of two years or until 30% utilization on their nodes on generated TFT.
+(There will be no minting of TFT in TF Grid 4.x)

 {% end %}